The goal was to create businesses that would both give employment and invest profits into an all girls boarding school

 - 300+ girls receive education

 - 720+ hours of school-wide worship + study of Scripture

 - 100+ Bible study leaders discipled and sent

 - 542,500+ meals served (and counting)

 Our school’s renowned education, which teaches critical thinking within a learner-centered methodology, has become the top private school in the region (one of the top in the nation) three times.

 We’ve experienced Uhuru alumni coming back to the school to invest in the next generation and make disciples with our current students.
-We weekly mentor students and staff, lead bible studies, and teach life skills through GLOW club.
-This strategy has opened the door for us to not only disciple our students, but also mentor Somali students at an Islamic school and disciple students at a vocational training home for women with mental and physical disabilities, and hold camps for orphaned and vulnerable children across western Kenya.
+We weekly mentor students and staff, lead bible studies, and teach life skills through Freedom Camps.
+This strategy has opened the door for us to not only disciple our students, but also mentor Somali students at an Islamic school, disciple students at a vocational training home for women with mental and physical disabilities, and hold camps for orphaned and vulnerable children across western Kenya.

 Freedom Global started in Kenya and has a vision to expand around the world.
 We invite you to come to Kenya on a service trip with us.
 Join us in standing in awe of how God is redeeming lives in Kenya, come build relationships with our students, work beside our staff on the farm, pray alongside us, and then come back to the United States energized to help us expand our network and impact!